nathanbowser/node-resque-stats/readme.md

 resque-statistics
 ========

-This is a node module that you can be used to get aggregate statistical information about your resque instance.
+This is a node module that can be used to get statistical information about your resque instance.
 It gives you realtime information about your resque queues and workers by querying redis via a lua script.

 example
 =======